AbdulHaqq2001/AbdulHaqq2001/README.md

 # 👋 Welcome to Abdul Haqq’s GitHub Profile!

 Hi there!
-I’m Abdul, a **data engineering enthusiast** passionate about solving challenges with innovative solutions.
+I’m AbdulHaqq, a **data engineering enthusiast** passionate about solving challenges with innovative solutions.

 ---